 Critter Control of Dayton provides a broad range of wildlife prevention products and methods.
-After our technicians remove the animals from your Dayton chimney, they will repair chimney damage and install exceptional prevention techniques like installing vent screens, chimney caps/screens, and closing entry holes to discourage future conflicts with other nuisance animals.
+After our technicians remove the animals from your Dayton chimney, they will repair chimney damage and install exceptional prevention products.
+This includes installing vent screens, chimney caps/screens, and closing entry holes to discourage future conflicts with other nuisance animals.

 T.A.P.
 Pest Control Installation

 T.A.P. is revolutionary green insulation made for new and existing homes & buildings created from recycled paper that incorporates a borate-based pest control into the product.
 Not only does T.A.P. outperform traditional insulation in nearly every category, but it also controls pests such as ants, termites, and cockroaches at the same time!

 Before we install T.A.P., we will inspect your attic for the amount of material we need, look at your attic's ventilation, and evaluate your current insulation.
 Then, our team will blow the insulation into your attic with a hose.
 While there may be a little dust that settles around the entrance to your attic, the process is pretty tidy.
 Once we complete the installation, you'll receive a card with your attic's new R-value and all the information you need if you'd like to apply for any energy-saving rebates.

 Some types of stinging insects you may find around your home: